Darko Kovačević

 Darko Kovačević (Дарко Ковачевић; born 18 November 1973) is a Serbian former professional footballer who played as a forward.

 Kovačević began his career in his native country with Proleter Zrenjanin and subsequently played for Red Star Belgrade, with whom he won a Yugoslav League title and two Yugoslav Cups.
-His prolific performances earned him a move to Premier League side Sheffield Wednesday, although his time in England was less successful.
+His performances earned him a move to Premier League side Sheffield Wednesday, although his time in England was less successful.
 He is mainly known for his spells at Real Sociedad, where his offensive partnership with Nihat Kahveci was one of the best in Spain.
 Kovačević also had positive spells with Italian club Juventus and Greek side Olympiacos.

 Internationally, Kovačević represented Yugoslavia at the 1998 FIFA World Cup and at the UEFA Euro 2000.

 Club career

 Proleter and Red Star Belgrade

 Beginning his career with his hometown club Radnički Kovin, he was soon spotted by Zrenjanin-based top league club Proleter Zrenjanin.
-Spending two seasons with the club, Kovačević managed over a goal every other game, was signed by Serbian giants Red Star Belgrade.
+Spending two seasons with the club, Kovačević managed over a goal every other game, and was signed by Serbian football club Red Star Belgrade.
 Kovačević won a Yugoslav League title and two Yugoslav Cups, earning a call-up to the Yugoslavia national team.